 A <typebased system definition> defines an Agent-definition with Agent-kind SYSTEM that is an instantiation of the system type denoted by the <system type expression>.
 The <system name> represents the Agent-name of the Agent-definition.
-The

-<br/>system type expression> represents the Agent-type-definition of the Agent-definition.
+The <base type> of the <system type expression> represents the Agent-type-definition of the Agent-definition.